Division of Student Affairs

 Office of Testing and Evaluation Services

 The Office of Testing and Evaluation Services scores, analyzes, and reports results of classroom testing.
+This office maintains the secure computer-based testing system.
 Testing and Evaluation Services also administers and proctors classroom examinations.
-In addition to testing services, this office supports various data collection activities of departments, faculty, and students through the design of optical mark scanning forms and online collections screens, along with the analysis and reporting of resulting information.
+This office also maintains the course and faculty evaluation system for most UNTHSC programs, which includes collecting student evaluative input and reporting results to stakeholders.
+Additionally, this office supports various data collection and assessment activities through the design of optical mark scanning forms and online surveys, and the analysis and reporting of results.

 Department of Student Services